 In the early days of the country, Virginia produced the most presidents with the first four out of five presidents hailing from the state.
 However throughout U.S. history, New York claims the most presidents at seven, including current president Donald Trump, while Ohio follows with six presidents.
 Not every state can claim a president; only 18 states have been home to a commander in chief.
 While there are various ways to calculate a president’s home state, including by birthplace or longest state of residence, in this graphic, the home state is determined as the one with which the president is most affiliated.

-The Democratic candidates hail from 10 different states, with the most coming from New York (de Blasio, Gillibrand, Steyer, and Yang) and California (Harris, Swalwell and Williamson).
+The Democratic candidates hail from 10 different states, with the most coming from New York (Bloomberg, de Blasio, Gillibrand, Steyer, and Yang), California and Massachusetts.
 Several of the candidates are from states that have never produced a president, including Montana (Bullock), Vermont (Sanders), and Delaware (Biden).